jaepark23/sleep-tracker/README.md

 # sleep-tracker
-Simple GUI that calculates what time you should sleep and keeps track of your sleep everyday with a CSV file
+Simple GUI that calculates what time you should sleep and keeps track of your sleep everyday with a CSV file (not completely finished)

 ![image](ss1.PNG)